Journal of Photonics for Energy

 Artwork Preparation

-Figures: must be submitted via the online submission system in EPS, TIFF, PNG, or PDF format.
+Figures: must be submitted via the online submission system in TIFF, PNG, or PDF format.
 We cannot accept application files, i.e., Corel Draw, Microsoft Word, etc. Number all figures in the order that they appear in the text.
 All figure parts/panels must be labeled (a), (b), etc. Submit high-resolution figures.
 The quality of the published figure is only as good as the original file—it cannot be improved by the typesetter.

 Figure Permissions: If the figure is derived from a previously published image, the author must obtain permission from the original copyright holder, who may be the publisher and/or the author.
 Once permission is granted, the figure caption should include the line "Reproduced with permission, courtesy of [copyright owner]," or the publisher's required copyright statement.
 Many permissions can be obtained via the Copyright Clearance Center Leaving site.